-ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Proxy Access Generally vote for management and shareholder proposals for proxy access with the following provisions: (i) ownership threshold: maximum requirement not more than three percent (3%) of the voting power; (ii) ownership duration: maximum requirement not longer than three (3) years of continuous ownership for each member of the nominating group; (iii) aggregation: minimal or no limits on the number of shareholders permitted to form a nominating group; and (iv) cap: cap on nominees of generally twenty-five percent (25%) of the board.
-Proxy access would not only allow certain shareholders to nominate directors to company boards but the shareholder nominees would be included on the company's ballot, significantly enhancing the ability of shareholders to play a meaningful role in selecting their representatives.
-Glass Lewis generally supports affording shareholders the right to nominate director candidates to management's proxy as a means to ensure that significant, long-term shareholders have an ability to nominate candidates to the board.
-Evaluates proxy access proposals on a case-by- case basis.
-Generally will support proposals that include ownership of at least 3% of the company's shares outstanding for at least three years; limit the number of directors that eligible shareholders may nominate to 20% of the board; and any cap on the number of shareholders that can aggregate to satisfy the 3% outstanding shares should not be lower than 20.
+ISS GLASS LEWIS VANGUARD BLACKROCK FIDELITY STATE STREET Proxy Access Generally vote for management and shareholder proposals for proxy access with Proxy access would not only allow certain shareholders to nominate directors to Evaluates proxy access proposals on a case-by-case basis.
 Proxy access should be available to long-term shareholders.
-Supports market- standardized proxy access proposals, which allow a shareholder (or group of up to 20 shareholders) holding three percent of a company's outstanding shares for at least three years the right to nominate the greater of up to two directors or 20% of the board.
-Where a standardized proxy access provision exists, they will generally oppose shareholder proposals requesting outlier thresholds.
 Evaluates proxy access proposals on a case-by-case basis.
-Generally will support proposals that include ownership of at least 3% (5% in the case of small-cap companies) of the company's shares outstanding for at least three years; limit the number of directors that eligible shareholders may nominate to 20% of the board; and limit to 20 the number of shareholders that may form a nominating group.
 Will consider proposals relating to proxy access on a case-by-case basis.
-Generally will support shareholder proposals that set parameters to empower long- term shareholders while providing management the flexibility to design a process that is appropriate for the company's circumstances.
+Generally will the following provisions: company boards but the shareholder nominees would be Generally will support proposals that include Supports market- standardized proxy Generally will support proposals that include support shareholder proposals that set (i) ownership threshold: maximum requirement not more than three percent (3%) of the voting power; (ii) ownership duration: maximum requirement not longer than three (3) years of continuous ownership for each member of the nominating group; (iii) aggregation: minimal or no limits on the number of shareholders permitted to form a included on the company's ballot, significantly enhancing the ability of shareholders to play a meaningful role in selecting their representatives.
+Glass Lewis generally supports affording shareholders the right to nominate director candidates to management's proxy as a means to ensure that ownership of at least 3% of the company's shares outstanding for at least three years; limit the number of directors that eligible shareholders may nominate to 20% of the board; and any cap on the number of shareholders that can aggregate to satisfy the 3% outstanding shares should not be lower than 20. access proposals, which allow a shareholder (or group of up to 20 shareholders) holding three percent of a company's outstanding shares for at least three years the right to nominate the greater of up to two directors or 20% of the board.
+Where a standardized proxy access provision exists, they will generally oppose ownership of at least 3% (5% in the case of small-cap companies) of the company's shares outstanding for at least three years; limit the number of directors that eligible shareholders may nominate to 20% of the board; and limit to 20 the number of shareholders that may form a nominating group. parameters to empower long-term shareholders while providing management the flexibility to design a process that is appropriate for the company's circumstances. nominating group; and (iv) cap: cap on nominees of generally twenty-five percent (25%) of the board. significant, long-term shareholders have an ability to nominate candidates to the board. shareholder proposals requesting outlier thresholds.